 This work is a work-in-progress inspired by robotic structures from the 12-14 century.
-With a vast number of robots in development for industry, academia, and even for intimate spaces that all follow a similar narrative of what robots should do and look like, this project strives to learn about ways in which robots imagined and created in the medieval era can inspire and influence today’s technology.
+Many attempts for designing robots for industry, academia, and even for intimate spaces all follow a similar narrative of what robots should do and look like.
+This project strives to learn about ways in which robots imagined and created in the medieval era can inspire and influence today’s perception and interaction with technology.

 The goal of this project is to question our perception of the role and design of robotics in light of historical automata.
 By constructing a robot as imagined in Medieval ages, we reconsider some of the values from that time, that were different than the ones we take into consideration today when designing technology.
 We hope this work will expand the boundaries of what is considered interaction with robots.

 We began with reviewing literature about medieval robots, that included both real automata that was constructed at that time and automata that was imaged in the literature, and therefore existed in people’s minds.
 One example is a 13th century Karakorum Fountain “shaped like a tree” that used pneumatic and hydraulic technology.
 The piece was described with “Four lions on the base of the tree spouted mare’s milk from their mouths, while four gilded serpents… belched forth wine, honey and rice mead” (Truitt, 2015).

 Yet these historical pieces tend to be forgotten as new technologies emerge and take their spot in the foreground of development.
 Very few projects in robotics consider the functionality and design suggested by historical robots.
 By re-creating medieval robots, we hope to encourage a discussion about the values they express, how and why they were designed differently than robotics today, and how they might inspire the design of future robots.